Capital South Wales: History

 The station originally took to the air in Cardiff only.
 Known as CBC (Cardiff Broadcasting Company), the station launched on 11 April 1980 on broadcasting on FM and AM.
 Following the closure of neighbouring Gwent Broadcasting in April 1985, CBC began relaying its service as a temporary measure to southern Gwent on FM and AM.
 This became permanent when CBC re-launched as Red Dragon Radio on 14 October 1985.
 Initially, there were separate drive time shows for Glamorgan and Gwent, but these were dropped for a single service by the early 1990s.

 Simulcasting on and AM ended in 1990, with the launch of Touch AM.

 On 3 January 2011, the station was rebranded from Red Dragon FM to Capital South Wales as part of a merger of owners Global's Hit Music and Galaxy networks to form the Capital FM network.
 On 6 February 2014, Global Radio announced it would be selling Capital South Wales to Communicorp.
 Capital's network programming and brand name are retained under a franchise agreement.
 Global's Heart South Wales station shares facilities at the Capital studios in Cardiff Bay.

 On 26 February 2019, Global confirmed the station's local breakfast and weekend shows would be replaced with networked programming from April 2019.
 The weekday drivetime show was retained alongside news bulletins, traffic updates and advertising.

 In January 2025, it was reported that Capital Cymru would cease all of its Welsh language programming following the broadcast regulator Ofcom's decision to relax local content obligations for commercial radio, apart from news.
 The station's Wrexham studios will also close.

 As of 24 February 2025, the station's weekday Drivetime show, presented by Josh Andrews and Kally Davies, is simulcast on Capital's stations in the North West and North Wales.
 Separate local news and traffic bulletins for South Wales were retained.

 Coverage area

 Initially, CBC broadcast to Cardiff on and Newport on FM.
 These frequencies were switched to and respectively in 1987, following a national reorganisation of UK FM frequencies.

-The signal, which is the stronger of the two, comes from the transmitter at Wenallt near Cardiff, with the signal being transmitted from Christchurch in Newport.
+The signal, which is the stronger of the two, originally broadcast from the transmitter at Wenallt near Cardiff, with the signal being transmitted from Christchurch in Newport.
 The signals reach as far out as the South Wales Valleys to the north and part of Bridgend to the west.

+In 2026, the 103.2 MHz signal moved to the larger Wenvoe transmitting station to the west of Cardiff.

 Capital South Wales also broadcasts on the NOW Digital South East Wales DAB multiplex and online.